-As we all know, Artificial Intelligence (AI) is going to take the HR industry by storm – impacting job descriptions and redefining how HR and talent management professionals work.
-For instance, not only does AI speed up the sorting and filtering process for HR professionals by helping them scan resumes, but now, AI technology is humanizing the process by giving recruiters more time to talk to strong candidates.
+As we all know, Artificial Intelligence (AI) already taking the HR industry by storm – impacting job descriptions and redefining how HR and talent management professionals work.
+For instance, not only does AI speed up the sorting and filtering process for HR by helping them scan resumes, but now, AI technology is humanizing the process by giving recruiters more time to talk to stronger candidates.

-SR: How is AI impacting HR and/or talent management professionals?
+How is AI impacting HR and talent management professionals?

 This, in turn, frees up those in the recruiting space because they spend less time sorting through prospective candidates, and more time having real conversations with candidates to ensure they’re the right fit for the organization.